Mentors-Outreach/mentors-outreach/acceptable-use-policy.md

 - Using the services in a manner that negatively affects other users or impairing functionality.
 - Attempting to gain unauthorized access to the services.

+If you violate any of the foregoing restrictions, your right to use the Services will immediately and automatically terminate.

 **Feedback:**

 Any feedback provided regarding the services becomes Mentors Outreach's property, and users waive any rights to such feedback.